airdaydev/airday/packages/list/readme.md

 - Escape to deselect
 - option + arrow to move selection up / down
 - cmd+a to select all
+- cmd+d to duplicate
+- tab to cycle through open tabs
 - vim key toggle (but maybe on the actual app itself depending on controller state)
 - gg/G = top/bottom of list
 - double click to open item for editing / quick editing?